jetphp/jetphp/README.md

 ```
 * Use **composer** for managing all dependencies

-If you don't have composer, [learn how to install](https://getcomposer.org/), after execute the following command in your command-line:
+If you don't have composer, [learn how to install](https://getcomposer.org/), after installing execute the following command in your command-line:

 ```
 composer install-framework